pitt-miskov-zivanov-lab/CLARINET/docs/TutorialandInstallation.rst

 Offline Installation
 ########################

-CLARINET requires Python installed on local machine.
+CLARINET requires Python installed on local machine (MacOS, Linux and Windows are all supported).
 If users want to explore the interactive notebook we provided locally, Jupyter notebook installation is also required.

 1. Clone the `CLARINET repository <https://github.com/pitt-miskov-zivanov-lab/CLARINET>`_, to your computer.